bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Clear
+- Mostly Clear
 - 52% humidity
-- 14 mph wind
+- 13 mph wind
-- 7% cloud cover
+- 23% cloud cover
 - 35 AQI 🟩
 - 0.33 inches of snow and 0.06 inches of rain expected in the next 48 hours